ligolang/ligo/gitlab-pages/docs/testing/testing.md

 ### Creating transactions

-The function `Test.Next.Contract.transfer_exn` creates a transaction in the test simulation, as in the example in the previous section.
+The function `Test.Contract.transfer_exn` creates a transaction in the test simulation, as in the example in the previous section.
 It takes these parameters:

 - The target entrypoint or account to call
 - The parameter to pass